 Steel’s vulnerabilities make it inapt for groyne composition in most cases.
 It is usually much more effective as a reinforcement for concrete since the two materials cover each other’s weaknesses.
 The concrete removes direct water contact from the steel, while the steel makes the concrete more hard-wearing, as stated above.

 Similar to stone ones, rubble-mound groynes are composed of loose, uneven pieces that builders bring together.
 However, their components can be a mixture of concrete and stone rubble, along with steel sheet piling.
 The concrete and rocks cover the steel to form a mutually beneficial relationship in the same vein as reinforced concrete groynes.

 Furthermore, rubble-mound groynes are larger and wider when compared to wooden or steel groynes.
 This imparts rubble-mound groynes with great robustness.
 Their design also allows them to absorb the impacts of waves efficiently.
 In terms of appearances, their rugged nature allows for fewer maintenance needs, as they are already somewhat amorphous.
 Rubble-mound groynes’ strengths make them a common choice for people looking for a solution to sediment movement.

 Using sandbags to make groynes is a temporary measure for stopping shoreline erosion.
-Unlike the other different types of groynes, you shouldn’t expect sandbag groynes to remain fully functional for more than about five years, at the most.
+Unlike the other different types, you shouldn’t expect sandbag groynes to remain fully functional for more than about five years, at the most.
 They work as impermeable physical barriers that will stop water and sediment, though you do need to make some considerations for them to be effective.

 If you need to construct a sturdy groyne that will do its job well, and stand for a long time, consider using plastic wood from Tangent.
 We have developed marine-grade lumber specifically for these kinds of applications.